Contrasting Personalis (PSNL) & Its Competitors

-Personalis (NASDAQ: PSNL) is one of 29 public companies in the “Medical laboratories” industry, but how does it weigh in compared to its peers?
-We will compare Personalis to related companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, earnings, profitability and valuation.
+Personalis (NASDAQ: PSNL) is one of 29 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its rivals?
+We will compare Personalis to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, dividends, profitability, valuation and earnings.

-55.8% of Personalis shares are held by institutional investors.
-Comparatively, 51.0% of shares of all “Medical laboratories” companies are held by institutional investors.
-14.2% of shares of all “Medical laboratories” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+55.8% of Personalis shares are owned by institutional investors.
+Comparatively, 51.0% of shares of all “Medical laboratories” companies are owned by institutional investors.
+14.2% of shares of all “Medical laboratories” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

+This table compares Personalis and its rivals’ net margins, return on equity and return on assets.

-This is a breakdown of recent ratings and recommmendations for Personalis and its peers, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Personalis and its rivals, as reported by MarketBeat.com.

 |